 Try to Get a Free Donut today, if You think You Can

-National Donut Day is a real “celebration” of sorts, which was actually invented by the Salvation Army.
-Please Google that fact yourself, because I am too exhausted right now to embed a website hyper link on this post.
+National Donut Day is a real “celebration” of sorts, which was actually invented by the Salvation Army, and is celebrated on the first Friday in June.
+Please Google that fact yourself, because I am too exhausted right now to embed a hyperlink on this post.
 Various donut shop chains around the country are holding different promotions to celebrate this happy day honoring sugar-glazed fried dough.
 At the Krispy Kreme, for example, you can get a free donut just by showing up at one of their stores.
 But at Dunkin Donuts here in New York, you have to buy a beverage in order to get your free donut.
 At the DD around the corner from where I work – which is basically located in a back alley – they weren’t exactly forthcoming about the “Buy a Bevvy and Get a Free Donut” promotion, but they did eventually acquiesce to giving me a vanilla-frosted donut thing for “free” after initially trying to charge me $3.49 for medium Hazelnut Coffee.
 Nothing is easy.

 If you love donuts as much as I do, you will want to check this out.
 Dunkin’ Donuts is inviting to donut fans to visit its website and create their next donut using a five-step selection process.
 The contest winner will be announced on June 5th, which is evidently National Donut Day (who knew?).
 Official rules, guidelines and design form can be found at This Link.